For more information, contact the Swartz Center

-Associate Director for Entrepreneurial Affairs, Carnegie Mellon Center for Innovation and Entrepreneurship
+Associate Director, Carnegie Mellon Center for Innovation and Entrepreneurship

-V. Emily Stark is Associate Director for Entrepreneurial Affairs, responsible for project management, marketing and public relations, grantwriting, and oversight of the CIE’s daily operations.
 Before joining the CIE, she served as Associate Teaching Professor and Assistant Department Head of Biological Sciences at Carnegie Mellon, and maintained her work as a freelance biomedical writer and principal at Interphase Communications.
 She also spent a number of years in immunology and vascular pathobiology research at both the University of Pittsburgh and the University of Wisconsin.
-With degrees in rhetoric (Ph.D., Carnegie Mellon University) and biological sciences (M.S., Carnegie Mellon University), and professional experience that spans the humanities, the sciences, and the arts, Emily works to interweave Carnegie Mellon’s culture of scientific, technical, and artistic expertise with its growth in innovation and entrepreneurship.

-Email: email@example.comKit is Entrepreneur-in-Residence at Project Olympus, providing students with start-up advice, business strategy planning, and connections to industry experts, advisors, and the business community.
+Email: email@example.comKit is Entrepreneur-in-Residence and Associate Director at Project Olympus, providing students with startup advice, business strategy planning and connections to industry experts, advisors and the business community.
 She is a technical advisor to BlueTree Allied Angels and serves on their Screening Committee.
 Also, she is an Advisory Board member of Chatham University's Center for Women's Entrepreneurship and teaches in their MBA program.
 In addition, she provides consulting services to promote economic growth to Chambers of Commerce, individual entrepreneurs, and non-profit organizations.
 Kit manages the Olympus Incubator Space on Henry Street, where student entrepreneurs spend considerable time on their new ventures.

-Email: email@example.comAllyson is the Program Manager at the Don Jones Center.
-She manages web and interactive communicationsand coordinates many of the center's programs.
-Allyson graduated from Duquesne University with a Bachelor of Arts in Communication Studies and a minor in interactive media.
-She has served as a member of our campus community since December 2010.
+Allyson is the Program Manager at the Don Jones Center, coordinating many of CIE's events and managing communications.
+Allyson graduated from Duquesne University with a Bachelor of Arts in Communication Studies and a minor in interactive media, and has been a member of our campus community since December 2010.